jinnovation/midnight-duck/content/services.md

 the way to help adjust the course in response to new priorities, unexpected curveballs, or if **💩 just hits the fan**.

-### Example scenarios

-- "I have a prototype that I really want to get production-ready, but I'm not sure how"
-- "I have a long-term vision for my product but I'm not sure how to get there"

-### Concrete tasks

 In this capacity, you might rely on me for any of the following:

 - Foundational technical decisions, e.g. "how should we orchestrate our model